Sharpen Your M&D Business Strategy [Video]

 Are you looking to take on a new endeavor, expand your business, or move into your next phase of life?
 Experiencing hardship amongst family members or other leaders in your business, and worried about how it’s affecting your bottom line?

-In this video series, Lisa Horn, director of consulting, and Sean DeVos, consulting manager, talk you through critical strategies for running a successful manufacturing and distribution business.
+In this video series, Lisa Horn, director of consulting, discusses critical strategies for running a successful manufacturing and distribution business.
 Whether you’ve been in your business for decades or a year, we can help you set goals, mitigate risk and setbacks, and prepare you for the day when you’ll hand off your business.

 You should always plan for the unexpected.
 Find out how preparing for “the five Ds” can help you de-risk your business and get you through times of hardship.